-If you choose GenesisCare for your cancer treatment, your oncologist will work with you to develop a personalised care plan based on your specific diagnosis and preferences.
+If you choose GenesisCare for your cancer treatment, we will work with you to develop a personalised care plan based on your specific diagnosis and preferences.

-Throughout your chemotherapy, you’ll receive support from a care team of highly trained nurses who are experts in systemic anti-cancer therapies and managing side effects.
+Throughout your immunotherapy, you’ll receive support from a team of highly trained nurses and oncology pharmacists who are experts in systemic anti-cancer therapies and managing side effects.

 Top-rated cancer treatment

 All our cancer treatment centres have received the prestigious Macmillan Quality Environment Mark for creating friendly and relaxing spaces for people living with cancer.

 24/7 oncology nursing

 Our compassionate nursing teams are available 24 hours a day on their dedicated emergency service line to answer your concerns, provide advice about side effects and medical care.

 We give every patient access to therapies that are proven to improve outcomes for people diagnosed with cancer, including psychological support and exercise medicine.

 Your body’s immune system works to protect you against and fight infection, illness and disease.
 It can also protect you against the development of cancer.

 This is because it normally spots and destroys faulty cells in the body, using immune cells, which stop cancer from developing.
 Immune cells can sometimes be found in or around tumours.
 These cells are called tumour-infiltrating lymphocytes (TILs).
 They are a sign that your immune system is responding to the tumour.
 However, cancer can sometimes find a way around the immune system’s natural defences, allowing cancer cells to grow and spread.